Hyundai Ioniq Insurance Rates

 | Wyoming | $1,070 | -$128 | -10.7% |

-Opting for high physical damage deductibles can reduce prices by up to $400 a year, whereas increasing liability limits will cost you more.
-Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $411 more per year.
+Using high physical damage deductibles can reduce prices by up to $400 annually, whereas buying more liability protection will cost you more.
+Switching from a 50/100 limit to a 250/500 limit will increase prices by as much as $411 more per year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying at a minimum $1,400 to $2,000 extra each year, depending on your age.
-Insurance for high-risk drivers is expensive and can cost around 43% to 130% more than the average rate.
+If you have some driving violations or tend to cause accidents, you are probably paying at a minimum $1,400 to $2,000 extra each year, depending on your age.
+Hyundai Ioniq insurance for high-risk drivers is expensive and can cost from 43% to 130% more than a normal policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |